centre-for-virus-research/HackathonSep2016/README.md

 ```

-**MLlearning.r**  is the R script to predict the class of the input contigs (e.g. dark or light)  based on machine learning (here SVM is used).
+**MLlearning.r**  is the R script to predict the class of the input contigs (e.g. dark or light)  based on machine learning (here support vector machine (SVM) algorithm is used).e.g.:
 ```
 Rscript MLlearning.r
 ```